-(first posted here in 2011) They were both gorgeous in that all-American, wholesome, sexy, energetic way.
+They were both gorgeous in that all-American, wholesome, sexy, energetic way.
 Voluptuous, but athletic.
-Heartland traditional, but ready for a good time.
+Heartland traditional, but always ready for a good time.
 Exhilarating and accelerative.
 And they were both mine, to do with as I pleased.
-So why was I, a healthy young man, having a problem with them?
+So why was I, a healthy young man, having a problem with both of them?

 I met Kim at a dance club in Iowa City in 1973.
-She was a university student from Burlington, where she’d been a high-school cheerleader.
-She was everything I dreamed of in a girl back in 1967, when I was in ninth grade: blonde, bouncy, sexy.
-She looked like she’d stepped right out of Playboy’s “The Co-eds of 1967” pictorial I kept under my bed.
-Kim drove her dad’s hand-me-down ’67 Buick Wildcat, which by 1973 was showing its age some.
+She was a student from Burlington, where she’d been a high-school cheerleader.
+She was everything I dreamed of in a girl when I was in ninth grade: blonde, bouncy, sexy.
+She looked like she’d stepped right out of Playboy’s “The Co-eds of 1967” pictorial I then kept under my bed.
+Kim drove her dad’s hand-me-down ’67 Buick Wildcat.

-I was in my artistic-intellectual-wannabe phase.
-Through a rather unlikely turn of events, I had become an actor (paid, no less) in an experimental theater company connected to the University, part of the UI’s Center For New Performing Arts.
-We performed our avant-garde pieces in NY and other cities to the artsy elite.
-And even though our performances were more physical and gestural than verbal, Kim’s cheerleading background was not exactly a help in making our work comprehensible to her.
+Through a rather unlikely turn of events, I had become an actor (decently paid, no less) in an experimental theater troupe, part of the UI’s Center For New Performing Arts.
+We performed our avant-garde pieces in NY (way-off Broadway) and other cities to the artsy elite.
+And although our performances were more physical and gestural than verbal, Kim’s cheerleading background was not exactly a help in making our work comprehensible to her.

 Outside of our youthful libidos and straight-line thrills in the Buick, Kim and I really had nothing in common.
-When I broke up with her after a month, she said “I could have married you”.
+When I broke up with her after a couple of months, she said “I could have married you”.
 By invoking that taboo word, she instantly removed any trace of doubt or regret.

-And so it also went with me and GM’s land-yachts in the early seventies.
+And so it also went with me and GM’s land yachts in the early seventies.
 The cracks had started years earlier, but I was still a sucker for a sexy bod – like the exquisite 1970 Camaro.
-Although I mostly knew better, I couldn’t totally resist the siren lure of GM’s new-car introductions.
-Was it a pheromone GM mixed in with their vinyls?
+Although I mostly knew better, I still couldn’t totally resist the siren lure of GM’s new-car introductions.
+Was it a pheromone in GM’s vinyl?

-My artist friend Paul and I hit the Iowa City dealerships (both of us on my little Bridgestone 90, no less) and stood in awe (shock?) at the results of Bill Mitchell’s highly-fertile imagination.
+My artist friend Paul and I hit the Iowa City dealerships — both of us on my little Bridgestone 90 motorbike — and stood in awe (shock?) at the latest output from Bill Mitchell’s imaginarium.
 But now there was cynicism mixed with artistic appreciation of his powers.
 It had become increasingly difficult to see twenty-foot long coupes as viable transportation devices.

-Mitchell’s XXXL-sized 1971 – 72 Buick Riviera epitomized the end of this era .
-It was a flamboyant mélange of borrowed elements: the fastback lifted from the Sting Ray, the Classics-era boat-tail and the blatant exploitation of an earlier GM classic, the 1953 Buick Skylark.
-It all worked brilliantly, as long as you didn’t take it seriously – a somewhat refined George Barris custom from the sixties.
+Mitchell’s XXXL-sized 1971 – 72 Buick Riviera epitomized the end of this era as well as his.
+It was a flamboyant mélange of borrowed elements: the fastback lifted from the Sting Ray, the classics-era boat tail and the blatant exploitation of an earlier GM classic, the 1953 Buick Skylark.
+It all worked brilliantly, as long as you didn’t take it seriously – a more refined George Barris custom from the sixties.
 But now it was the seventies.
 And the energy crisis was just around the corner.

-We literally couldn’t take them seriously.
-We took stacks of brochures home and out came scissors and glue— the photo-shop tools of the pre-digital age.
+But we didn’t just look.
+We took stacks of brochures home and out came scissors and rubber cement — the photo-shop tools of the pre-digital age.
 We re-arranged, exaggerated and morphed Mitchell’s dreams into automotive nightmares.
 Or was it vice-versa?

 Bill kept feeding us new raw material.
 The 1973 Colonnade intermediates were utterly amazing.
-We had a LOT of fun redesigning the Pontiac Grand Am Colonnade Coupe.
+We had a LOT of fun redesigning the Pontiac Grand Am and Cutlass colonnade coupes.
 Our version of the giant Olds Custom Cruiser wagon looked like a cross between the space shuttle and a double-decker bus.

 The Wildcat was long extinct, a construct of an era when some flowing lines and a pretty girl could turn a staid banker’s Buick into something…wilder, even if it was pure Mad Men BS.
 Which it was.